 Medical Device Innovation Lifecycle

-Innovation is the cornerstone for driving progress in medical and health technologies.
-It fosters the design of novel solutions to address unmet clinical needs, improve patient care, and optimise healthcare delivery.
+Innovation is the cornerstone of progress in health technologies.
+It’s the spark that ignites new solutions to unmet clinical needs, improving patient outcomes, and making healthcare systems work better for everyone.

 Ideation